-The Organization received donated goods and services valued at \$40,000 and \$35,000 during for the years ended December 31, 2021 and 2020, respectively.
+The Organization received donated goods and services valued at \$40,000 during each of the years ended December 31, 2022 and 2021.
 These amounts are included in contributed goods and services revenue, and wages and salaries expense on the accompanying statements of activities and statements of functional expenses, respectively.